Ayurveda for Autism Spectrum Disorder: A Personalised Approach

 April 2nd marks World Autism Awareness Day, a time when the world talks about autism.
 But here’s the thing — autism awareness isn’t enough.
 With 1 in 100 children worldwide diagnosed with autism, we need to think: Are we doing enough to support autistic individuals?
 Are we making the world a place where they can truly thrive?

 Autism isn’t a “problem” that needs to be “fixed” or “treated”.
 It’s just a different way of experiencing the world.
-Some autistic kids speak early, others take their time.
+Some autistic kids speak early; others take their time.
 Some love hugs; others can’t stand being touched.
-Some memorise every detail of their favourite subject, while others struggle to focus on anything.
+Some memorise every detail of their favourite subjects, while others struggle to focus on anything.
 No two children are alike.
-And yet, for years, autism has been approached as if they were.
+And yet, for years, autism has been approached as if it were.

 What causes autism?
 In contemporary science, there is a range of indefinite answers available: genetics, environmental factors, neurological differences, and a mix of unknowns.
 Let us understand the Ayurveda view of autism.
 In Ayurveda, the body runs on three Doshas: